mthygesen2/JS-legislator/README.md

 # Legislator-lookup

-This README outlines the details of collaborating on this Ember application.
-This application is showcasing calling APIs while using Ember.
-Sunlight Foundation was used for the API.
-It will grab the committees from the House and Senate along with their subcommittees.
+### By: Mao Thygesen and Jeff Seymour
+Legislator Lookup is Ember focused project for Epicodus JavaScript course.
+The main purpose of this application is to use API requests properly with Ember.
+The Sunlight Foundation Congress API was used for this project.

+As a user you are able to lookup the legislators by zip code.
+See the list of house and senate committees along with the subcommittees.

 ## Prerequisites